In this discussion, we ask the question that everyone wants to know in relation to their translation needs: how long does a translation take?

 Sonja:The feasibility of getting multiple translators working on the text at the same time is the first thing we’d look at in that circumstance.
 This is something we do on a fairly regular basis when there’s an urgent need for a particular translation.
 There are complexities involved in working this way because people obviously will translate the same text in different ways, so you need to employ a robust approach to terminology to ensure that different translators are using the same terminology.

-When a customer needs something like 30,000 words translated within days rather than weeks, a request which is almost impossible to fulfil using human translators, machine translation with human post-editing could be the answer.
+When a customer needs, say, 30,000 words translated within days rather than weeks, that breaks the translation words per day «speed limit».
+It’s a request which is almost impossible to fulfil using human translators, so machine translation with human post-editing could be the answer.

 It’s much more difficult working this way and there’s always a level of compromise when trying to do a translation very fast with multiple translators – it’s not how to get the very best result but sometimes it’s what we have to do to get the job done.